Unaccusative verb

 In linguistics, an unaccusative verb is an intransitive verb whose grammatical subject is not a semantic agent.
 In other words, the subject does not actively initiate, or is not actively responsible for, the action expressed by the verb.
 An unaccusative verb's subject is semantically similar to the direct object of a transitive verb or to the subject of a verb in the passive voice.

 Examples in English are "the tree fell"; "the window broke".
 In those sentences, the action (falling, breaking) can be considered as something that happened to the subject, rather than being initiated by it.
-Semantically, the word "tree" in the sentence "the tree fell" plays a similar role as it does in a transitive sentence, such as "they cut down the tree", or its passive transformation "the tree was cut down".
+Semantically, the word "tree" in the sentence "the tree fell" plays a similar role to that in a transitive sentence, such as "they cut down the tree", or its passive transformation "the tree was cut down".
 Unaccusative verbs thus contrast with unergative verbs, such as run or resign, which describe actions voluntarily initiated by the subject.
 They are called unaccusative because although the subject has the semantic role of a patient, it is not assigned accusative case.

 In nominative–accusative languages, the accusative case, which marks the direct object of transitive verbs, usually represents the non-volitional argument (often the patient).
 However, for unaccusative verbs, although the subject is non-volitional, it is not marked by the accusative.
 As Perlmutter points out, the same verb such as "slide" can be either unaccusative or unergative, depending on whether the action was involuntary or voluntary.
 The term "unaccusative verb" was first used in a 1978 paper by David M. Perlmutter of the University of California, San Diego.
 Perlmutter credited the linguist Geoffrey K. Pullum with inventing the terms "unaccusative" and "unergative".

 History of the concept

 Perlmutter's unaccusative hypothesis (1978)

-The derivation of the core properties of unaccusative constructions from a set of principles is one of the topmost issues of the agenda of modern syntax since the seminal work by Perlmutter 1978 (cf. Burzio 1986 and Hale-Keyser 2003 for landmark proposals).
-Perlmutter introduced the "Unaccusative Hypothesis" in 1978 explaining that intransitive verbs are not homogeneous, but can be categorized into either an unaccusative verb or an unergative verb.
+The derivation of the core properties of unaccusative constructions from a set of principles has been one of the topmost issues of the agenda of modern syntax since the seminal work by Perlmutter 1978 (cf. Burzio 1986 and Hale-Keyser 2003 for landmark proposals).
+Perlmutter introduced the "Unaccusative Hypothesis" in 1978 explaining that intransitive verbs are not homogeneous, but are either unaccusative verbs or unergative verbs.
 The Unaccusative Hypothesis was later integrated into the Government and Binding Theory by Burzio (1986).
 The Unaccusative Hypothesis (UH) argues that the Object of the sentence becomes the Subject in the derivation, meanwhile unergatives start as subjects.
 More specifically, the first approach introduced by the Unaccusative Hypothesis arrived at an important consequence constituting an analogy between English passive voice constructions and unaccusative constructions whereas in the second approach a more radical theory was proposed based on the analysis of expletive there stemming from the sentences with the copula suggested in Moro 1997.